An invitation to join the Practice Theory Gathering 2023

 The Practice Theory Consortium Crew

-In 2021 The Consortium Crew organised a World Gathering of PhD students and early career researchers working on practice theory.
-You can find the full programme here.
+In 2021 and 2022 the Consortium Crew organised World Gatherings of PhD students and early career researchers working on practice theory.
+You can find an example of the full programme here.

 Here is a final image of the final capping off ceremony – a fitting ending to a really fantastic event.